Wyoming as a corporate haven: Trusts

 Wyoming's trust-formation laws have made the state a leading jurisdiction for establishing trusts, as they emphasize asset protection and a high degree of privacy, allowing for the shielding of assets.
 The state was ranked in the top 10 least-restrictive trust jurisdictions in the world, according to a study conducted in 2020 by Adam Hofri-Winogradow at the Hebrew University of Jerusalem.

 Wyoming adopted the Uniform Trust Code (UTC) in 2003, which updated the state's trust laws and intended to offer clear guidance in the event of legal inquiries.
 The Economically Needed Diversity Options for Wyoming (ENDOW) Executive Council was created in 2017.
 The council released a 20-Year Economic Diversification Strategy in 2018 to highlight the importance of financial infrastructure development to support new developing industries.

 In Wyoming, trustees have ways to adapt to beneficiaries' changing needs, such as decanting, where trustees can adjust trust terms without relying on the original trust document.
 Wyoming's decanting law is broad, giving trustees flexibility to distribute trust assets to benefit beneficiaries based on the trust's terms.
 This law is unique in allowing trustees with limited powers to make changes.

-Wyoming was the first state to establish digital assets, like cryptocurrency and NFTs, as intangible property under the Uniform Commercial Code (UCC), putting them under the same protections as other assets.
+Wyoming was the first state to establish digital assets, like cryptocurrency and NFTs, as intangible property under Article 9 of the Uniform Commercial Code (UCC), putting them under the same protections as other assets.

 In Wyoming, a trust can be controlled by an LLC rather than a named person, otherwise known as a private trust company.
 Wyoming also allows unregulated private trust companies, which are not subject to state supervision and oversight.

 Wyoming is one of only a handful of states that allow silent trusts, where the existence of the trust is kept secret until a later date, such as when a beneficiary reaches a certain age.
 It is also one of few states that allows for self-settled asset protection trusts, which are often favored when the settlor or beneficiary wants to receive distributions and act as an investment advisor.

 Similar to Florida and Texas, Wyoming has no individual or corporate state income tax.
 It also has no capital gains tax, no gift tax, and no estate tax, giving it one of the lowest overall tax burdens in the U.S. Wyoming's trusts are taxed the same as other business entities in the state.
 When a trust is set up as an LLC, profit distributes to LLC members and is taxed as any other LLC.